-Julian Troy is a Special Counsel in Thynne + Macartney’s Construction Team in Brisbane.
-He has over fifteen years’ experience in construction law Australia wide – primarily advising on payment disputes, litigation, alternative dispute resolution and drafting and advising on construction contracts.
+Julian Troy is a Partner in AJ & Co Lawyers Building and Construction team in Brisbane.
+He has over sixteen years experience in construction law – advising on payment disputes, litigation, alternative dispute resolution and drafting and advising on construction contracts.

 He has advised clients on major infrastructure projects in Queensland, New South Wales, ACT, Victoria, the Northern Territory and Western Australia.
-He is skilled in contract drafting, advising clients on project risk, managing disputes and assisting clients to meet project objectives.
-Julian more recently focusses on advising clients in respect of the new payment laws and subcontractors’ charge claims in Qld under the new BIF Act – Building Industry Fairness (Security of Payment) Act 2017 (Qld).
+Julian recently focusses on advising clients in respect of the new payment laws and subcontractors’ charge claims in Qld under the new BIF Act – Building Industry Fairness (Security of Payment) Act 2017 (Qld).

 Julian appreciates the importance of assisting construction clients to deliver projects on budget and on time.
-He achieves this by listening and understanding clients’ end goals and proving timely advice to assist clients to make the key decisions at the right time.
+He achieves this by listening and understanding clients’ end goals and providing timely advice to assist clients to make key decisions at the right time.

 Who should attend?

 All participants in the construction industry, particularly project directors, project managers, superintendents, commercial managers, contract managers and contract administrators in Queensland.